cassianoperin/CHIP8_C/README.md

 15. Add mouse map to control some games like pong

-16 - Disable Vsync for original draw mode (SLOW)
+16 - Disable Vsync for original draw mode (SLOW) cpu_original_draw_mode (RECREATE)

-17 - Add option to Enable / Disable Sound

-18 - Review MS info menu (button 8) information when change clock
+178 - Review MS info menu (button 8) information when change clock

-19 - CPU will not run if clock < freq (Limit the minimal clock????)

-20 - When clock is modified during execution, one FPS is added permanently
+19 - When clock is modified during execution, one FPS is added permanently